knowledgeboard/knowledgeboard.github.io/templates/blog.md

 amazing!
 Having like 10-15 rounds of golf during this trip??
 JUST IMAGINE.

-Finished my day with wraps and **Sisu** :D The most bloody movie I've seen in a
-    while in which the main character says like two sentences.
+Finished my day with wraps and **Sisu** :D The most bloody movie I've seen in a while in which the main character says like two sentences.
 That was something else.

+### 2024-01-28 18:12

+Loundry is done!
+Hate it!
+Struggled to figure everything out as there is nothing in english...
+But made it work and blacks are black and smelling good!

+Gotta get dinner soon, wanna look at the CERN golf club when I now know a bit more how everything works.
+Pretty excited about the golf courses that are around so would be great to get the clubs here.
+And want to look at raymarching in GPUs for possible raymarching project.